exonum/exonum-doc/src/architecture/serialization.md

 ### Structures

-A sequence is representation of [`struct` in Rust][rust_structs].
-It is data structure with a fixed number of possibly heterogeneous fields.
+A structure is representation of [`struct` in Rust][rust_structs].
+It is data structure with a fixed number of possibly heterogeneous, named fields.

-In binary representation sequence is split into two main parts (which are adjacent to each other for each serialized sequence):
+In binary representation structure is split into two main parts (which are adjacent to each other for each serialized structure):

 - **Header** is a fixed sized part.